Australian Energy Savings Report

 New South Wales

-NSW shows strong competition in urban areas, but regional households often lack choice.
+NSW often has strong competition in urban areas, while regional households can have fewer straightforward options.
 Compare NSW electricity bills

 Victoria